NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do the accessibility of digital resources and the implementation of the FAIR and CARE principles can enhance the involvement of marginalized communities in the open science framework?
+- How can the accessibility of digital resources and the FAIR and CARE principles promote the involvement of marginalized communities in the open science framework?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

+After completing this episode, participants should be able to:

 - Explain how the accessibility of digital resources enhances the implementation of open science practices
 - Define how the FAIR principles are used to guide open data practices